Most dogs need a healthy dose of exercise each and every day. The trouble is, often times the weather just doesn’t want to cooperate.

 Since the distance is a lot shorter than it would be at the park, this method might take a bit longer to tire out your dog.

 Still, it’s a great way to get in some intense exercise and wear out your feisty furball.

 2. Start a game of tug of war

 If your dog is physically up for it, a game of tug of war is another awesome indoor idea.

 This is a simple one.
-If you have stairs in your house and your dog is physically able, why not encourage your dog to run up and down the stairs for a bit?
+If you have stairs in your house and your dog is physically able, why not encourage them to run up and down the stairs for a bit?

-To get started, you can stand at the top of the stairs and throw a ball down, then encourage your dog to bring it back up to you.
+To get the game going, you can stand at the top of the stairs and throw a ball down, then encourage your dog to bring it back up to you.

 Or, if you’re feeling energetic, you can always run up and down with them.

 Do you ever see those professional dog shows on TV and think, how in the world can those dogs do all those cool tricks?